 The Clear from American Express Credit Card may no longer be available to new applicants.
 Visit AmericanExpress.com for the latest credit card offers from American Express.

 The Clear Card from American Express offers automatic rewards, plus no late or over-limit fees.

-The Clear Card from American Express was designed for people who want to avoid late payment and over-limit fees but want rewards, too.
+The Clear Card from American Express was designed for people who want to avoid late payment and over-limit fees but who still want to earn rewards.
 As with most American Express card options, you will need fair to excellent credit (660+) to qualify.

-The Clear Card offers 0 percent interest for six to 12 months on purchases, then the purchase APR, which ranges between 17.24 and 21.24 percent based on your creditworthiness.
+The Clear Card offers 0 percent interest for six to 12 months on purchases, then the purchase APR, which ranges between 17.24 and 21.24 percent, will be based on your creditworthiness.
 If you are subject to the card's penalty fee, you'll be looking at a 27.24 percent penalty APR.

 Perhaps the most compelling thing about the Clear Card is that it carries no credit card fees: